TheBlueChameleon/ParrotPackage/doc/mainpage.md

 To faciliate the process of reading and parsing such ```.ini```  files, the *Parrot* package was conceived.
 Its primary element is the Parrot::Reader class, which first can be fed with specifications about the file to read and then instructed to perform the desired parsing with minimal effort.
 See @subpage Parrot_About for details on the structure.
 See also @subpage Parrot_QuickGuide.

 ## Blue Chameleon Globals
 The entire project is built upon the @subpage BCG_Main.
 See details on the module by following the link.
-Note that for full feature support, the BCG routine \c BCG::init() should be called.
+Note that for full feature support, the BCG routine \c BCG::init() should be called once when initializing the entire program.